Drone view of Calton Hill, National Monument and City Observatory

 How will the visitor levy work in Edinburgh?

-In most cases, the levy is paid by the visitor to the accommodation provider, who is liable for the levy.
+In most cases, the levy is paid by the visitor to the accommodation provider.
 The Council will then collect all levy payments from accommodation providers.

 Share